Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Yeah.

-Well, they just should have gone
+Well, they just should have gone for the outdoor Jules.

-In 2020, a new arts precinct was formed around the painting
+In 2020, a new arts precinct was formed around the painting,

 known now as Collingwood Yards.